timoteidumitru/acordion_form_mern/README.md

 - Joi - for data validation
 - Mongoose ORM for connection to MongoDB atlas
 - DotEnv - for use of environment variables
-- chalk for prettier loggins
+- chalk for prettier logs

 #### Tools/Extensions